Richard Hillman

-Eventually, Richard confessed his crimes to Gail in a two-hander episode between them on 24 February 2003.
-He seemingly departed Weatherfield for good after Gail denounced their marriage and the extent of his illicit activities subsequently become public knowledge, but Richard returned weeks later with the intent on killing his stepfamily and himself.
-He abducted Gail and her children, along with Sarah's infant daughter Bethany, from their house and attempted to kill them all in their garage.
-However, after Audrey and Martin discovered his last-ditch familicide plan, Richard drove off with his captive stepfamily and ended up plunging their Ford Galaxy into a canal—but they survived while he drowned.
+Richard confesses his crimes to Gail in a two-hander episode on 24 February 2003.
+He seemingly departs Weatherfield after Gail denounces their marriage, and the extent of his illicit activities subsequently became public knowledge, but Richard returns weeks later with the intent of killing his stepfamily and himself.
+He abducts Gail and her children, along with Sarah's infant daughter Bethany, from their house and attempts to kill them all in their garage.
+However, after Audrey and Martin discovered his last-ditch familicide plan, Richard drove off with his captive stepfamily and ends up plunging their Ford Galaxy into a canal; however, they survived, while he drowned.

-Since then, Richard has been rated as one of the best soap villains of all time and in the programme itself—alongside the likes of Alan Bradley (Mark Eden) and Pat Phelan (Connor McIntyre).
+Richard's popularity on the show caused the character to be referenced multiple time and play a posthumous role in several storylines.
+Capron played the role of Richard's cousin Dickie in the 2010 direct-to-DVD film A Knight's Tale, which paid homage to the Richard character.
+In December 2024 it was announced that Capron would return as Richard's "ghost" in order to tie into the upcoming exit of Gail.